Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Experiments

 \subsection{Miss Rates}

-We evaluate the performance of the proposed strategy for memory management by computing the miss rate.
+The performance of the proposed strategy for memory management is evaluated by computing the miss rate.
 The rate is a ratio \(c_{\text{miss}} / c_{\text{total}}\), where \(c_{\text{miss}}\) denotes the number of KV cache rows that must be transferred from CPU to GPU, and \(c_{\text{total}}\) is the number of all selected indices.
 This metric quantifies the efficiency of the token selection mechanism in reducing memory transfers.

 Experiments are conducted on the summarization task using the wikitext-2-v1 test set \citep{merity2016pointer_wikitext}.
-We perform a grid search over different hyper-parameters, including the rank \(r \in \{8, 16, 32, 64\}\), the number of active tokens \(\in \{128, 256, 512\}\), and the number of lite tokens \(\in \{4, 8\}\).
+A grid search is performed over different hyperparameters, including the rank \(r \in \{8, 16, 32, 64\}\), the number of active tokens \(\in \{128, 256, 512\}\), and the number of lite tokens \(\in \{4, 8\}\).
 The distribution of miss rates is illustrated in Figure~\ref{fig:miss_rate_hist}, which reveals an approximately Gaussian shape with a mean miss rate of around 0.40 and a standard deviation of approximately 0.10.
 This implies that, on average, the proposed hit-and-miss mechanism reduces the amount of data transferred from CPU to GPU by about 60\% in average.